-"But on the other side Burn by the Hun King Those who served me Strewn with treasure ; Two at the head, And two at the feet, Two hounds therewith, And two hawks moreover : Then is all dealt With even dealing.
+"But on the other side

+Burn by the Hun King

+Those who served me

+Strewn with treasure;

+Two at the head,

+And two at the feet,

+Two hounds therewith,

+And two hawks moreover:

+Then is all dealt

+With even dealing.

-" Lay there amidst us The ring-dight metal, 201
+"Lay there amidst us

+The right-dight metal,

-The sharp-edged steel, That so lay erst ; When we both together Into one bed went, And were called by the name Of man and wife.
+The sharp-edged steel,

+That so lay erst;

+When we both together

+Into one bed went,

+And were called by the name

+Of man and wife.

-"Never, then belike Shall clash behind him Valhall's bright door With rings bedight : And if my fellowship Followeth after, In no wretched wise Then shall we wend.
+"Never, then, belike Shall clash behind him Valhall's bright door With rings bedight: And if my fellowship Followeth after, In no wretched wise Then shall we wend.
+"For him shall follow